 Photo by Norman Seeff

-About Robyn Brancart
+In Tribute to Robyn Brancart

-Robyn Brancart lost his spirited fight with ALS, a degenerative motor neuron disease, in February 2012.
+Infinite Music Foundation was inspired by the love and enduring musical life of Robyn Brancart who lost his spirited fight with ALS, a degenerative motor neuron disease, in February 2012.
 Throughout his life, music and education were his two key passions.
 Music was his constant companion.
 Thanks to parents who supported and encouraged music education, Robyn studied violin and saxophone in his youth, and by his teens, had developed an ear for self-instruction on piano and guitar.
 Robyn was a gifted singer and songwriter.
 He performed and toured in various music groups with his brothers from his teens to his mid-30s when he returned to school for his MBA, and a career in Training and Development.
 He used his music as a tool for collaboration and engagement as a Training Consultant and an Academic Dean.